rahmerh/turtle-manager/README.md

 Collection of my own scripts for working with CC: Tweaked's turtles.
 Includes generic pathfinding, dashboards and the works.

-""Pathfinding"" is very generious, the turtle is very stupid and through some brute force and randomness it tries to claw it's way out of a stuck position.
-When using this script, please be nice and put him on the surface, or at least in a room with an easy vertical path out.
-He'll have around 100 attempts to get unstuck before giving up.

 ## Getting started

 First get the bootstrap script onto the turtle or computer: